neil7057/all-about-autism/README.md

 -   ### Design
     -   #### Colour Scheme
         -   I've used the main colours of the various Autism icons for the menu items together with the blues and purples used by the National Autism (UK) website to create a warm feel, yet sufficiently bold and with appropriate levels of contrast.
-The main body background is white with a light blue for headers, footers and margins.
+The main body background is light blue with a contrasting grey for headers, footers and margins.
-        -   Some colours were muted or changed to meet WAVE guidelines duirng final stage testing.
+        -   Some colours were muted or changed to meet WAVE guidelines during final stage testing.

     -   #### Typography
-        -   The Inclusive Sans and Open Sans fonts are especially recommended for accessibility so i've chosen those as my main fonts with a default of Sans Serif.
+        -   The 'Inclusive Sans' and 'Open Sans' fonts are especially recommended for accessibility so i've chosen those as my main fonts with a default of Sans Serif.

     -   #### Imagery
         -   Each header has a different Autism icon image to celebrate the variety of the Autistic condition.